ericg223/TD_GameProject/Towers/README.md

 ## Challenges
 - After making a few sprites, I realize that while making sprites resolution and pixels matters.
 I had to redo some models to make sure it has the right amount of pixels.
+- One major challenge I face was trying to figure out how to rotate the tower to face the enemy each time.
+It was very hard to do because there wasn't a specific method that will do this.
+There is a rotate method but it rotates the whole board, which is not useful.
 #### Resources
 - [https://www.piskelapp.com/](url)